-“Spay/neuter” is more than a surgical procedure; it’s the solution to pet overpopulation.
-Preventing unwanted litters stops the suffering and the high costs of animal sheltering.
+“Spay/neuter” is more than a surgical procedure; it’s the solution that stops suffering in its’ tracks.
 Compassion makes perfect sense!
 Please join us today!

 Why spay/neuter is an urgent message…